vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## More Solutions

-You can now see hoiw Vipps APIs can be used and combined to give the best user experience for vending machinbes, taxis, QR codes, and more.
+You can now see how Vipps APIs can be used and combined to give the best user experience for vending machines, taxis, QR codes, and more.

 See: [Solutions](https://vippsas.github.io/vipps-developer-docs/docs/vipps-solutions).